PattoPeraltta/Ripe/README.md

 - **Attestation:** After successful domain verification, the coordinator issues an attestation to the user, enabling them to vote.

+You can see the implementation of this at [Santi's Branch] (https://github.com/PattoPeraltta/Ripe/tree/santi)

 After all, time is limited!

 ## Key Features